bxdoan/bxdoan/README.md

 <div align="center">

-> The best revenge is massive success.
+> The ticket to the future is always open.

-> — Frank Sinatra —
+> — Vash The Stampede —

 </div>